-The Avon Self Storage Northeast Slalom Series (NESS) is a seven-stop, five-state “tour” bringing more excitement and competition to tournament skiing with a season-long points chase culminating in a cash-prize, head-to-head finals.
+The Northeast Slalom Series (NESS) is an 11-stop, four-state tour bringing more excitement and competition to tournament skiing with a season-long points chase culminating in a cash-prize, head-to-head finals.

-NESS features two divisions of competition – Men and Women (juniors inclusive) – using NOPS points to level the playing field among speeds and determine placements.
-So, all males will ski against each other in one division, while all females will ski against each other in the other division.
+NESS features two divisions of competition – Adults and Juniors – using NOPS points to level the playing field among speeds and determine placements.
+So, all adults (both genders) will ski against each other in one division, while all juniors will ski against each other in the other division.
 No more showing up to tournament to find only a couple people – or worse, no one – in your division.

 At each of the series’ stops, participating skiers compete as normal.
-At the conclusion of the tournament, NESS’ skiers’ best single-round score will be converted to NOPS, then ranked within the division.
+At the conclusion of the tournament, NESS’ skiers’ best single-round score will be converted to NOPS, then ranked within their NESS division (adult or junior).

 Based on those placements, skiers will be awarded series points per the collegiate scoring model that values relative placement, inverted, as a factor of 10, as opposed to absolute buoy counts.
 For example, if a NESS stop has 15 male competitors, the first-place skier would earn 150 points, second place 140, third place 130 and so on.
 The 15th place skier would earn 10 points.

-At the conclusion of the series, the top 50 percent of series participants in each category (Men and Women) will qualify for the series championship.
+At the conclusion of the series, the top 12 adults and four juniors will qualify for the series championship, September 2 at Pangaea.
 In the series championships, skiers will face off in head-to-head brackets, using a handicap comprised of the average of their two best AWSA scores within the last 12 months.
-For example, if assuming 16 skiers make it into a finals, the No. 1 seed would face off against the No. 16 seed in round 1.
-Each skier will be skiing against their own averaged score, with the skier who skis best against his/her handicap advancing.
+Each skier will be skiing against their own averaged score, with the skier who skis best against his/her handicap advancing in each bracket.
 The top seed would have the option to either pick which competitor skis first or boat selection.
 The second skier of each bracket has to exceed the first skier’s score to advance.
 Ties would go to the first skier off the dock.

 In the finals, each skier must start their round three passes prior to the pass of their average score.
 For example, if a skier’s two-score average is 3 buoys at 35 feet off, they would have to start three passes back, or 22 off.